QUST-AIBBDRC/Fertility-LightGBM/ReadMe.md

 * numpy
 * scipy
 * scikit-learn
+* lightgbm

 ###Guiding principles:

-**The data contains training dataset and independent test dataset.
+**The data contains the training dataset and the independent test dataset.

 **Feature extraction:
-   PsePSSM is the implementation of pseudo position specific scoring matrix.
+   PsePSSM is the implementation of pseudo position-specific scoring matrix.
    AAC is the implementation of amino acid composition.
    DC is the implementation of dipeptide composition.
    CTD is the implementation of composition transition distribution.